oktadev/okta-dac-docs/docs/guide/README.md

 ## Architecture
 ### Groups
 Although Groups in Okta are flat in structure and only store name and description, it is acceptable practice to use naming convention and/or namespacing to simulate group-types, group hierarchy or nested group structures.
-One key feature of Okta Groups is that the API supports [search](https://developer.okta.com/docs/reference/api/groups/#search-groups) with ***startsWith***.
+One key feature of Okta Groups is that the API supports [search](https://developer.okta.com/docs/reference/api/groups/#search-groups) with ***startsWith***, which allows us to support our architecture.
+We illustrate with some examples, below.

-***Example 1: Group Hierarchy***
+**Example 1: Group Hierarchy**

 Okta can support nested groups (or group hierarchy) by applying namespacing to the group name.
 For example, a hierarchy looking like the following:
 ![alt text](./images/groups-example1.png)

-Can be represented with the following group naming convention:
+Can be *flattened* and represented with the following group naming convention:

 | Group Name |
 | ---------- |
 | okta.com   |